freeCodeCamp/i18n-curriculum/curriculum/challenges/ukrainian/04-data-visualization/data-visualization-with-d3/style-d3-labels.md

 # --description--

-Методи D3 можуть додавати стилі до позначок стовпчиків. Атрибут `fill` встановлює колір тексту для вузла `text`. Метод `style()` встановлює CSS правила для інших стилів, таких як `font-family` або `font-size`.
+D3 methods can add styles to the bar labels.
+The `fill` attribute sets the color of the text for a `text` node.
+The `style()` method sets CSS rules for other styles, such as `font-family` or `font-size`.

 # --instructions--